Ixcatl/fables_novasophonia/docs/catalog/paths.rst

     *Prefix: "Thaumetic"*

-    Thaumaturges derive strength from obscure geometry and sigils, granting powerful command over their magicks with proper positioning.
-A well-prepared Thaumaturge is a truly fearsome force to be reckoned with.
+    Thaumaturges derive strength from obscure geometry and sigils, granting powerful command over their magicks with good positioning and some luck.

   .. tab-item:: Rank 1